EarthScope/slarchive/doc/slarchive.md

 <b>-A </b><u>format</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED records) received will be appended to a directory/file structure defined by <b>format</b>.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED records) received will be appended to a directory/file structure defined by <b>format</b>.
 All directories implied in the <b>format</b> string will be created if necessary.
 The option may be used multiple times to write received packets to multiple archives.
 See the section <u>Archiving data</u>.</p>

 <b>-SDS </b><u>SDSdir</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED records) received will be saved into a Simple Data Structure (SDS) dir/file structure starting at the specified directory.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED records) received will be saved into a Simple Data Structure (SDS) dir/file structure starting at the specified directory.
 This directory and all subdirectories will be created if necessary.
 This option is a preset version of the '-A' option.
 The SDS dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 <SDSdir>/<YEAR>/<NET>/<STA>/<CHAN.TYPE>/NET.STA.LOC.CHAN.TYPE.YEAR.DAY
 </pre>

 <b>-BUD </b><u>BUDdir</u>

-<p style="padding-left: 30px;">If specified, all waveform data packets (Mini-SEED data records) received will be saved into a Buffer of Uniform Data (BUD) dir/file structure starting at the specified directory.
+<p style="padding-left: 30px;">If specified, all waveform data packets (miniSEED data records) received will be saved into a Buffer of Uniform Data (BUD) dir/file structure starting at the specified directory.
 This directory and all subdirectories will be created if necessary.
 This option is a preset version of the '-A' option.
 The BUD dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 <BUDdir>/<NET>/<STA>/STA.NET.LOC.CHAN.YEAR.DAY
 </pre>

 <b>-CSS </b><u>CSSdir</u>

-<p style="padding-left: 30px;">If specified, all packets (Mini-SEED data records) received will be saved into a CSS-like data file structure starting at the specified directory.
+<p style="padding-left: 30px;">If specified, all packets (miniSEED data records) received will be saved into a CSS-like data file structure starting at the specified directory.
 This directory and all subdirectories will be created if necessary.
 This option is a preset version of the '-A' option.
 The CSS dir/file structure is:</p>
 <pre style="padding-left: 30px;">
 <CSSdir>/<YEAR>/<DAY>/STA.CHAN.YEAR:DAY:HOUR:MIN:SEC
 </pre>